josephWoodland/MS2---CookIt/README.md

 - ### Best Practices = Good

-Marked down for having some images load in the wrong aspect ratio on some mobile screens
+Marked down for having some images load in the wrong aspect ratio on some mobile screens.

 - ### SEO = Good